December 29, 2022

 I also like that I can work from anywhere.
 I have a home office and work there the most, but I’ve also worked on location at some of the biggest poker events in the world.
 That’s pretty cool to me.
 I also like working on my deck on a nice spring day.
 I even occasionally write stories on my phone at my daughter’s soccer practice.

 Slow payments are a real pet peeve of mine.
-It can be very frustrating to meet a client’s deadline with quality work and then have to wait a while to be paid.
+(Amen, Sean!)
+It can be very frustrating to meet a client’s deadline with quality work and then have to wait a while to be paid as a sports betting freelance writer.
 However, this is a pretty rare problem and I have some great clients that pay quickly for the most part.

 I will say that sometimes a client that pays a bit less but pays quickly is much better than a client who pays more, but may take a while to get you paid.
 (Wait, how much do magazine writers make?)